ETegro/ETConf/README.txt

 * Yandex Market's YML generator currently is very ETegro (and Russia overall) specific.
 Please look deeper into *marketer/* subdirectory if you need.
 It's YML is available by /market.xml URL.
+* Edit computermodel.rst reStructured Text template that is used to generate pretty outlooking PDFs.
+Also, edit rst2pdf template located in *media/rst2pdf-stylesheet.style*.

 [1] http://www.djangoproject.com/
 [2] http://www.etegro.com/